LuxMat/Test/README.md

 Building an interactive platform for backtesting algoritms in an interactive way, and hopefuly learn something on the way.

+I want to host this server on an raspberry pi, and eventully cluster, and after that AI cluster.

 Stage 1: